-Speaking of ice-cream… this might be the best homemade Rum and Raisin ice cream I’ve ever had – made with 5 simple ingredients.
+Speaking of ice cream… this might be the best homemade Rum and Raisin ice cream I’ve ever had – made with 5 simple ingredients.
 Perfect indulgence for the festive season or any other time, really.
-Psst… to win your very own ice-cream maker in time for Christmas go here.
+AS FEATURED in The Wholesome Cook cookbook.

 When I first came to Australia I was surprised about how expensive scoop ice cream was here! $4.95 for a scoop seemed exorbitant and the argument that you were getting value for money didn’t fly with me either.
 Why would I want to taste just one flavour?
 With Aussie scoops the size of a pint it just didn’t make sense…

 The ice-cream itself in Poland was different too.
 More like the Italian gelato, made with real milk – not powdered, and sweetened ever so lightly to let the flavours really shine through.

 Growing up, I was fortunate enough to have access to one of our family friend’s patisseries where one of the best sellers was their home-churned ice-cream.
 It was ice cold and not at all gluggy or chewy as some of the commercially made ice-cream can be.